|

 a U.S.-based company that sells and rents mobile phones to international travelers,

-the National Geographic Duet Travel D888 Phone, the first FCC-approved
+is currently featuring the National Geographic Duet Travel D888 Phone, the first FCC-approved

 handset that supports two SIM cards.